Eugene-Kwaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions gives file mirror permission based on olleh.

 11-directories_permissions gives execute permissions to everybody to the subdirectories of the current directory.

+12-directory_permissions creates directory with 751 permission.